As is often the case, government grant money does not flow directly to individuals.

 Many charities (non-profit organizations and churches) operate in New York State and help with home repairs as part of their mission or ministry.
 Many receive government grants to support their efforts, while donors provide the rest.

-Charities that assist with home repairs in your area might fill gaps the government does not serve.
+Local charities assisting homeowners with repairs might fill gaps the government does not serve.
 For instance, they might fix crumbling foundations, uneven floors, leaky plumbing, and projects that do not improve energy efficiency.

 Home Improvement Eligibility